divriots/dockit-core/layout/doc/layout.md

 This is optional.

-Yet very easy and helpful when used within Backlight: just configure one property `context` on the `<mdjs-layout>` and get a responsive left navigation with links to component documentation entry points reflecting your `studio.config.json` menu, as well as wrap the logo with a link to the first entry point.
+Yet very easy and helpful when used within Backlight: just configure one property `context` on the `<dockit-layout>` and get a responsive left navigation with links to component documentation entry points reflecting your `studio.config.json` menu, as well as wrap the logo with a link to the first entry point.

 ```js
 // mdjs.config.js